Giovanna DeMarco: Club career

-San Diego Wave, 2023
+San Diego Wave

 In January 2023, DeMarco was selected in the 4th round of the 2023 NWSL Draft by San Diego Wave FC.
 After training with the Wave during preseason, she signed a one-year contract with the club.
 She made her professional debut and first start on May 31, 2023, playing 90 minutes in a 3–0 NWSL Challenge Cup defeat to OL Reign.
-She only played once more in 2023, starting in a 2–1 loss against Angel City FC.
-She did not make any regular season appearances in her rookie season as the Wave topped the table, winning the NWSL Shield.
-At the end of the season, she was among a set of Wave players who were out of contract.
-The Wave later released a social media farewell post thanking DeMarco and wishing her well in the future.
+She only played once more in 2023, starting in a 2–1 challenge cup loss against Angel City FC.
+DeMarco did not make any regular season appearances in her rookie season as the Wave topped the table, winning the NWSL Shield.
+At the end of the season, she departed from the Wave upon the expiration of her rookie contract.

 After leaving San Diego, DeMarco spent time training with the North Carolina Courage as a non-roster invitee during 2024 preseason.
 While she did not sign a contract with the Courage, DeMarco's performances in preseason earned her a spot on the NC Courage squad for The Soccer Tournament (TST), a 7v7 tournament in Cary, North Carolina.
 The Courage advanced to the tournament final before being defeated by the US Women.

-Carolina Ascent, 2024–
+Carolina Ascent

 On June 19, 2024, DeMarco joined USL Super League club Carolina Ascent FC as the team's inaugural signing.
 She was part of the starting lineup that faced off against DC Power FC in the team's first-ever match and recorded the first victory in league history.
 She made 16 appearances across the season, helping the Ascent win the inaugural USL Super League Players' Shield.
 Carolina were then eliminated in the first round of the playoffs by Fort Lauderdale United FC.

+DeMarco missed the entirety of the 2025–26 season after picking up a leg injury in 2025.
+She watched on from the sidelines as Carolina finished third in the regular season before being defeated in the championship match by Lexington SC.
+At the end of the season, the Ascent announced DeMarco's departure from the club.